 No angel, or any other creature of God, ever at any time has been referred to as God’s begotten son.
 The inheritance of son ranks far above all other inheritances.

 Of the numerous persons of majesty and glory in the heavens, only the Lord Jesus Christ is the Son of God.
 Being the Son of God makes Jesus the Heir of all God Is and possesses.
 There is no other name as important as that of son.
 The other spiritual personages must defer to the Son, giving honor to Him.
 He is the Heir of all the things of God.

-Sometimes creative people refer to their works as their "children."
-While it may be true that a work of art has been born from the travail of an individuals talent as he or she has wrestled to bring forth from his inner vision, it is not the same as that individual giving birth to a child, for no matter how much a "part" of its creator a creation or work of art may be, it can never be of the substance and nature of its creator.
+Sometimes creative people refer to their works as their “children.”
+While it may be true that a work of are has been born from the travail of an individual’s talent as he or she has wrestled to bring forth from his inner vision, it is not the same as that individual giving birth to a child, for no matter how much a “part” of its creator a creation or work of are may be, it can never be of the substance and nature of its creator.

 There is a difference between what is created and what is born.

 So it is true that no creature of God can approach the glory and majesty the Father has bestowed on the Lord Jesus, because Jesus is the begotten Son of God.